-Doctors, do all people visiting your practice receive equitable care?
+Doctors, do all people visiting your practice receive equity of care?
 Do you want to better understand the patient experience of different demographic groups among your clients?

 By using SocialClimb’s Demographic Report features, you can easily see feedback from diverse patient groups.
 Then, with statistically sound insights, you can address problems and set goals for your practice and individual providers.